HadrienG/tutorials/file_formats.md

 ### the gff format

-The general feature format (gff) is another text file format. used for describing genes and other features of DNA, RNA and protein sequences.
-It is the standrad for annotation of genomes.
+The general feature format (gff) is another text file format, used for describing genes and other features of DNA, RNA and protein sequences.
+It is the standard for annotation of genomes.

-A gff file should, as a vcf, conatins 9 columns described [here](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)
+A gff file should contain 9 columns, described [here](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)

 #### Example gff